seleniumbase/SeleniumBase/help_docs/locale_codes.md

 <h2><img src="https://seleniumbase.io/img/logo6.png" title="SeleniumBase" width="25" /> Language Locale Codes</h2>

 You can specify a Language Locale Code to customize web pages on supported websites.
-With SeleniumBase you can change the web browser's Locale on the command line by adding:
+With SeleniumBase, you can change the web browser's Locale on the command line by doing this:

 ```bash
 pytest --locale=CODE  # Example: --locale=ru